QTEC Fellows 2017-18

 Hatim Salih is an engineer turned quantum physicist and tech innovator.
 Having read at Cambridge and York, he did some of his best quantum physics work in cafes in his home country of Sudan.
 He lead an international team in developing a quantum technology for sending messages without actually sending anything, which ID Quantique's Prof. Nicolas Gisin described as "quite original, quite clever" and "very puzzling".
 He is currently working to deliver robust, future-proof encryption for those who require long-term digital privacy, and for safeguarding tomorrow's quantum internet.

-James completed his BSc (Hons.) in Physics at the University of Otago in New Zealand, and has recently completed his PhD at the Australian National University.
+James completed his BSc (Hons.) in Physics at the University of Otago in New Zealand, and has completed his PhD at the Australian National University.
 During his PhD he developed photonic chips for generating and characterizing quantum states of light.
-These quantum states of light will form the backbone of future quantum information devices and networks.
-With support and training from QTEC, James is starting a company providing the next generation of photonic instrumentation, capable of characterizing and maintaining this emerging quantum based infrastructure.
+At QTEC James is commercializing light based technology.

 Dr. Xian Zhang is an innovator and material scientist who completed her Ph.D. at the University of Bristol center for quantum information.
 She has broad interests in wide bandgap materials for electronics and optics.
 Her research is focused on fabricating high-performance synthetic diamond for electronics and power devices.
 Inspired by the business training through the QTEC fellowship, she is currently working towards setting up a diamond fabrication center for electronics and photonics applications which could greatly boost the performance and efficiency of future devices.